johnjackoleary/cfi-commonplace-book/Lesson Plans/High-Performance/HP.1 Theory and Traffic Pattern.md

 #### Traffic Pattern
 - Apply theory above to flying the traffic pattern
-- Practice short and soft field landings
+- Practice short, soft, forward slip, and power-off landings

 ### Completion Standards
 Learner preflights and flies several laps in the pattern using proper procedures for a constant-speed propeller and a high-performance engine.
+They demonstrate short, soft, forward slip, and power-off landings.

 *Return to [[~ HP Lesson Plan Outline|Table of Contents]]^*